hawkeye17-warex/hnnp/protocol/spec.md

 - Perfect elimination of all wormhole attacks (no passive system can do this fully).
 - GPS-level location assurance.
 - Identity/KYC; external systems handle user identity.
+- Protection against compromise of Cloud-side key material (e.g., `device_id_salt`, `device_auth_key`, `receiver_secret`, `webhook_secret`).
+- Protection against high-power amplification or jamming attacks at the RF layer.

+---

+### 0.4 Defended Threats (Summary)

+Within the assumptions above, HNNP v2 is explicitly designed to defend against:

+- **BLE sniffing**
+  Passive observers can capture all BLE traffic, but cannot:
+  - Derive device secrets or device_auth_key from token_prefix/mac.
+  - Link broadcasts to a stable identity without access to Cloud keys.

+- **Replay of captured BLE packets**
+  Captured packets replayed later or from another location are constrained by:
+  - 15-second time_slot windows and strict time drift checks.
+  - Receiver duplicate suppression and Cloud anti-replay rules.

+- **Reverse engineering of app code**
+  An attacker who decompiles the mobile app learns protocol details but cannot:
+  - Extract device_secret when it is stored in hardware-backed secure storage.
+  - Forge tokens for other devices without their secrets.

+- **Rogue receivers**
+  A receiver without a valid `(org_id, receiver_id, receiver_secret)` cannot:
+  - Produce valid HMAC-signed presence reports for that org.
+  - Impersonate a legitimate receiver once Cloud enforces receiver signatures.

+- **Man-in-the-middle on receiver → Cloud**
+  Assuming HTTPS (TLS) and correct receiver signatures:
+  - An on-path attacker cannot modify reports without breaking the HMAC.
+  - Replay of old signed reports is constrained by time-slot, skew, and anti-replay rules.

+### 0.5 Residual Risk

+Even with the mechanisms above, several residual risks remain by design:

+- **Hardware wormholes and sophisticated relays**
+  Real-time RF relays or hardware wormholes that forward both BLE packets and any optional local_beacon_nonce can still create “teleport” effects; the protocol aims to detect and raise suspicion (e.g., impossible-movement checks), not to make such attacks cryptographically impossible.

+- **Cloud key compromise**
+  If an attacker compromises Cloud secrets (e.g., `device_id_salt`, stored `device_auth_key`, `receiver_secret`, `webhook_secret`), they can forge valid tokens, presence events, and webhooks for affected orgs.
+HNNP assumes Cloud key management is handled by standard best practices (KMS, HSM, strict access control) outside the scope of this protocol.

+- **High-power RF or physical-layer attacks**
+  High-power amplification, jamming, or directional antennas may degrade coverage or bias which receivers observe presence; these are RF/operational concerns and not fully addressed by the cryptographic design.

+Operators should evaluate these residual risks in the context of their deployment (receiver placement, NTP discipline, key management, and fraud monitoring) and treat HNNP as one layer in a broader defense-in-depth posture.

 ---